SalendraSingh/SalendraSingh/README.md

 - 👋 Hi, I’m @SalendraSingh
-- 👀 I’m interested in Classical, Super, Quantum Computing and its application in healthcare
+- 👀 I’m interested in Classical, Super, and Quantum Computing and its application in healthcare
-- 🌱 I’m currently learning qiskit,cirq, WGBS data analysis
+- 🌱 I’m currently learning qiskit, cirque, WGBS data analysis
+- I am currently working on HTDS-Genomic Analyais, Pan-cancer Microbiome analysis, Spatial transcriptomics.
-- 💞️ I’m looking to collaborate on Computational Biology, Computational sciences.
+- 💞️ I’m looking to collaborate on Computational Biology and computational sciences.
 - 📫 How to reach me Singhs15@ccf.org

 <!---